interfect/bbfs/README.md

 # BBFS Design

-The design of BBFS is mostly documented in `bbfs.asm`, which gives layouts for all major data structures and descriptions of all the API functions.
+The design of BBFS is mostly documented in `bbfs.asm`, which gives layouts for all major data structures.

-Here is the basic structure of a BBFS disk:
+Here is the basic structure of a BBFS M535FD disk:
 ```
 ; Disk structure:
 ;